mbahl1670/ch6-weatherDashboard-mjb/README.md

 * The OneCall endpoint provides all information needed to meet acceptance criteria except for a UV index, the current Weather endpoint will provide the UV index but will only work with latitude & longitude.
 You can obtain the latitude and longitude for the city typed in from the OneCall endpoint, then plug that info in for a 2nd API call to obtain the UV index.
 * The One Weather API site contains icons for the weather, use the iconID from the API call to get the correct weather icon
 * Created an event listener, when a list item in the search hisotry, the city name that is stored in that list item is used to do another getWeather call
+* Lmimited the search history to 7 cities which are stored in local storage